 In 1978, the Callaway Foundation donated the historic building to the Chattahoochee Valley Art Association (CVAA), the artistic foundation of the LaGrange Art Museum.
-CVAA, created in 1963 by a group of local artists and art patrons as a venue for showcasing the work of local area artists, began the permanent collection when a hometown boy of national prominence, Lamar Dodd donated his painting entitled Solitude.
+CVAA, created in 1963 by a group of local artists and art patrons as a venue for showcasing the work of local area artists, began the permanent collection when a hometown boy of national prominence, Lamar Dodd donated a painting.

 The CVAA was successful in its efforts to provide an exhibition outlet for visual artists and classes for community members.
 They occupied the building from 1978 to 1990 when the board voted to change the name along with the mission and become a museum, the Chattahoochee Valley Art Museum (CVAM).
 In 1996, CVAM was honored to serve as the host for the annual Georgia Watercolor Society National Show.
 In 2007, the name changed to LaGrange Art Museum (LAM).

-Always supportive of local artists and collections, LAM hosts Visual Artists Alliance of LaGrange (VAAL) meetings and an exhibition every other year.
-The Guild and the LaGrange National Biennial exhibitions next take place in 2010.
-Six exhibitions, including these, are held annually.
+Always supportive of local artists and collections, LAM hosts Visual Artists Alliance of LaGrange (VAAL) meetings and an exhibition are held annually.